pyrmont/feedstock/api.md

       - `:content`

         The default is `nil`.
-The `:content` key can be set to  `"inner_html"` or a _hash_ of the form `{attribute: "<attribute>"}`.
+The `:content` key can be set to: (1) `nil`; (2) `"inner_html"`; (3) `"html"` or `"xml"`;  or (4) a _hash_ of the form `{attribute: "<attribute>"}`.
 If the value is `"inner_html"`, Feedstock will extract the content of the node as HTML.
+If the value is `"html"` or `"xml"`, the HTML (or XML) tag and its contents are converted to a String.
 If the value is an attribute hash, Feedstock will extract the value of that attribute.
 This is important for links, where the link itself is typically the content of the `href` attribute rather than the content of the `<a>` element.
 For all other values, the plaintext content of the node is extracted.

       - `:processor`

         The default is `nil`.
 The `:processor` key can be set to a Lambda that takes two arguments.
-The first is the extracted content, the second is he rule being processed.
+The first is the extracted content, the second is the rule being processed.
 The content extracted by Feedstock for the given path is processed by the processor.
 The Lambda must return a String.